3stacks/lukeboyle.com/blog-posts/2020/01/mac-miller-circles-review.md

 rap artist is a mystery to me.
 I have to thank Jon for the inspiration/encouragement he gave Malcolm.
 Though, in his interview with Zane Lowe, he insists "That's not something I created, that's something he was doing and I was only asking him to recognise that it was already great".

+Between Swimming and Circles, there are plentiful references to death and leaving this world.
+Some may take this as a prediction, but I think that could be considered confirmation bias.
+Plenty of rappers write about suicide but they're still here.
+And I don't believe he truly wanted to die.
+As he says in Complicated, "Fore I start to think about the future.
+First, can I please get through a day?"

 The painful part of listening to this album is the feeling of finality.
 There will never again be a Mac Miller album that was wholly - or even